jonckvanderkogel/energy-simulator/README.md

 # Energy simulator
 This project aims to take your energy consumption data and run what-if scenarios on it.
 So for example you could simulate if you have a home battery in place, a heat pump instead of your gas-powered heater and so forth.
+This simulation assumes data in the format of a [P1 meter from HomeWizard](https://www.homewizard.com/nl/p1-meter/).

 ## Set up runtime
 First, start the docker containers: